peppelinux/draft-demarco-acme-openid-federation/draft-demarco-acme-openid-federation.md

 cryptographic material is revoked and published in the Federation Historical Key Registry.

-The X.509 Certficate revocation request is defined in the [Section 7.6](https://datatracker.ietf.org/doc/html/rfc8555#section-7.6) of [RFC8555].
+The X.509 Certificate revocation request is defined in the [Section 7.6](https://datatracker.ietf.org/doc/html/rfc8555#section-7.6) of [RFC8555].

 # Security Considerations